migHosh/n8n-automation/README.md

   Webhook Response – Returns a full HTML page ready for your dashboard or iframe.

-I have three files that basically show how i refined the workflow from my original idea: OG was my first rough draft, if you may, revised came after that, and the FINAL json file is the one I ended up with.
+I have three files that basically show how I refined the workflow from my original idea: OG was my first rough draft, Revised came after that, and the FINAL json file is the one I ended up with.